Overview

 The software stack employed in this tutorial:

-• Eclipse CDO (Database)
+• Database: Eclipse CDO

-• Bigraph Framework, BDSL, Spring Data CDO (Java) (Frameworks)
+• Java Frameworks: Bigraph Framework, BDSL, Spring Data CDO

 Everything is open source and provided through Docker images for easy installation and use.